acceleration-magnification/sources/README.md

 		raw_vid/                          # directory storing the original videos result_vid/                       # directory storing the result videos
 		result_vid/[video_name]/im_write/ # directory storing the result videos frames
+	motionamp.m                               # script that performs the actual motion magnification setparameters.m                           # scripts defining the method parameters tempkernel.m                              # script defining the temporal kernel (‘INT’ or ‘DOG’) for 2nd order 	derivative make.m			                  # script for (re)compiling the mex files for matlabPyrTools demo.m                                    # script that will run the magnification over a given input video example main.m                                    # script that will replicate the paper results README.md                                 # this file

+Third party software:

 	third/                            # third party libs
 		matlabPyrTools/           # directory containing the pyramid toolbox by Eero Simoncelli phaseCorrection/                  # directory containing

-	motionamp.m                               # script that performs the actual motion magnification setparameters.m                           # scripts defining the method parameters tempkernel.m                              # script defining the temporal kernel (‘INT’ or ‘DOG’)
-						  # for obtaining the second order derivative of the video temporally
-	make.m			                  # script for (re)compiling the mex files for matlabPyrTools demo.m                                    # script that will run the magnification over a given input video example main.m                                    # script that will replicate the paper results README.md                                 # this file
+All credit for third party sofware is with the authors.

 ### Input and output: